ghassen-fatnassi/ghassen-fatnassi/README.md

 # Hi there! 👋

-I'm Ghassen Fatnassi,a 1st year engineering student in ICT ,passionate about AI ,Algorithms and Visualizations.
+I'm Ghassen Fatnassi, a 1st year engineering student in ICT, passionate about AI, Algorithms, and Visualizations.

 ## What I'm Up To

-- 🔭 LEARNING AI from a research perspective , highly invested in computer vision , going into RL soon
+- 🔭 LEARNING AI from a research perspective, highly invested in computer vision, and diving into RL soon.
 - 🔭 Learning what interests me in software engineering.
-- 🌟 Would love to find an opportunity to practice and learn reinforcement learning especially is robotics field.
+- 🌟 Seeking opportunities to practice and learn reinforcement learning, especially in robotics.

 ## AI Expertise

-- 🤖 Familiar with ML algorithms, very excited by novel architechtures, still competing with compute.
+- 🤖 Familiar with ML algorithms and excited by novel architectures.
-- 🎓 Consistently learning AI SOTA architechtures and implementing them using PyTorch.
+- 🎓 Consistently learning SOTA AI architectures and implementing them using PyTorch.

-## Competitive Programming Expertise

-- 🏆 Solving algorithmic problems on platforms like Codeforces and CSES.
-- 💻 Actively competing to enhance problem-solving skills.

-## Reach me 👋
+- 📚 Regularly reading new papers related to computer vision and RL.
+- 🛠️ Always investing time in understanding libraries like PyTorch for optimization.